 But a growing number of Americans are saying their Lyme disease symptoms persist well beyond the three-week course of antibiotic treatment.
 They complain of muscle aches, headaches, and fatigue.
 They have found doctors to treat them with more antibiotics, but not without controversy.

-The number of Lyme disease cases in the United States more than doubled from 1995 to 2009, to almost 30,000, according to the IDSA, but the U.S. Centers for Disease Control and Prevention (CDC) estimates that Lyme disease cases may be up to 10 times higher than reported.
+The number of Lyme disease cases in the United States more than doubled from 1995 to 2009, to almost 30,000, according to the IDSA, but the U.S. Centers for Disease Control and Prevention (CDC) that Lyme disease cases may be up to 10 times higher than reported.
 Talk of chronic Lyme disease has been gaining momentum, with famous doctors such as Dr. Richard Horowitz making the talk show rounds.

 Patients who describe general symptoms such as achiness and fatigue plead for doctors' help.
 Those who are diagnosed with fibromyalgia and chronic fatigue syndrome sometimes have the same reaction.
 But in the case of Lyme disease, doctors aim to cure the illness with long-term antibiotics, not just manage symptoms.